Affrilachia

 Affrilachia is a term that focuses on the cultural contributions of African-American artists, writers, and musicians in the Appalachian region of the United States.
 The term "Affrilachia" is attributed to Kentucky-based writer Frank X Walker, who began using it in the 1990s as a way to negate the stereotype of Appalachian culture, which portrays Appalachians as predominantly white and living in small mountain communities.
-Walker could be said to have made this word global.
 The term Affrilachian stands for an African American who is a native or resident in the Appalachian region.
 Affrilachia is also the title of Walker's 2000 book of poetry, published by Old Cove Press.

 Frank X Walker co-founded The Affrilachian Poets and in 2009, created The Affrilachian Journal of Arts and Culture.
 Frank X Walker is a graduate of the University of Kentucky, currently serving as an associate professor in the UK Department of English.
-Walker’s partnership with the University of Kentucky allowed him to also create and teach an educational program on African-American and Africana studies, which further contributed to and raised awareness of Affrilachian art, culture, and history.
+Walker's partnership with the University of Kentucky allowed him to also create and teach an educational program on African-American and Africana studies, which further contributed to and raised awareness of Affrilachian art, culture, and history.
 The word "Affrilachia" is included in the second edition of the Oxford American Dictionary.

-In 2011, Marie T. Cochran created the Affrilachian Artist Project with the goal of building a sustainable collaborative network among the region’s artists and community organizers.
+In 2011, Marie T. Cochran created the Affrilachian Artist Project with the goal of building a sustainable collaborative network among the region's artists and community organizers.
 Today, the project has over 2,000 members and has organized several Affrilachian-themed art exhibitions.

 Members

 The Appalachian region has more than thirty prominent art community members who identify with the term Affrilachian, including writers, musicians, and artists such as Frank X Walker, Nikky Finney, Kelly Norman Ellis, Mitchell L. H. Douglas, Crystal Wilkinson, Parneshia Jones, Ricardo Nazario y Colón, Ellen Hagan, and Keith S. Wilson.
-As of March 2022, 3.4K people currently follow the Affrilachian Artist Project's Facebook page.
+As of March 2022, 3,400 people currently follow the Affrilachian Artist Project's Facebook page.